madhavpandey33/number-service/README.md

 }
 ```
 The `/health` endpoint allows the dev-ops check the health status of the application.
 The `/prometheus` endpoint provides the dev-ops with system monitoring and alerting capabilities.
-Furthermore, it allows provides a multi-dimensional data model with time series data identified by metric name and key/value pairs.
+Furthermore, it provides a multi-dimensional data model with time series data identified by metric name and key/value pairs.

 Prometheus can be integrated with GRAFANA to provide real time querying feature on prometheus data.